ClarkNarvas/ClarkNarvas.com/about.markdown

 I'm not one to indulge in political literature or swear to god by my political ideology, but I'm semi-active in politics.
 Many of my views came from my parents moving to the UK in 2000; [the Labour government](https://labour.org.uk/about/labours-legacy/) gave my family opportunities they would have never got in any other country.

 Part of my motivation politically is the thought of a migrant family moving into the UK, settling into a new community, meeting new people and building a new life.
 I joined the Labour party at the end of 2019 amid a Tory government-backed by far-right activists like Tommy Robinson.
-I started getting involved in internal political campaigns (Tommy Kirkwood for Youth Rep, Cara McDade for Under 19's Officer), Labour Nexus - a campaign to stop Labour infighting and my local party.
+I started getting involved in campaigns such as Tommy Kirkwood for Labour NEC Youth Rep, Cara McDade for Under 19's Officer, Labour Nexus - a campaign to stop Labour infighting and my local party.

 **My beliefs are scattered all over the place, but here are a few of my key ones that will probably never change:** The government should provide good living conditions through excellent public services and distribution of wealth.
 I also believe that we need to stop the manipulation of workers and the environment by big corporations.